ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-27/jupyter-rawnbconvert-styling.md

     - usability
     - UX
 contentType: "tutorial"
 callToActionText: "Have you got a project that requires in depth knowledge of Python or Jupyter notebooks?
-We'd love to hear about it so fill in the form below with some details."
+Interested in how your company could benefit from our extensive experience in running workshops?
+We'd love to hear about it so fill in the form below with some details and we will get back to you as soon as possible."
 hideCallToAction: false
 ---